CoderDojo-Content/Advanced-Scratch/en/README.md

 3. Pierwszym krokiem jest skopiowanie skryptu z projektu [dojo.soy/advanced-scratch](http://dojo.soy/advanced-scratch).

    Możesz pobrać ten skrypt klikając "Zajrzyj do środka", następnie **Plik **w pasku zadań, wybierz "Pobierz na swój komputer", a na końcu otwórz ten projekt na swoim komputerze.

-   You can use it directly in Scratch in your browser by just clicking “See Inside” and then “Remix”.
+   Możesz użyć projekt bezpośrednio w swojej przeglądarce klikając "Zajrzyj do środka", a następnie "Remiks".

 4. The physics engine of the game has a variety of pieces in it, some of which work right now and some of which don’t.
 You can find out which by running the game and trying to play it.